 Any fire resulting in loss of life, hospitalization of three or more individuals, and/or estimated property loss greater than $50,000, shall be reported to the Director of the Environmental Health and Safety Office (EHSO) or alternate “immediately.”
 EHSO or alternate shall report any fire that meets the above criteria to the State of Hawaiʻi Occupational Safety and Health Agency (HIOSH) within eight hours of notification.
 (State and Federal regulations require the immediate reporting of any incident resulting in the death of an employee, the hospitalization of three or more employees, and/or property loss of more than $25,000.)

-Download a printable copy of Policy Addressing Fire Log.
+Download a printable copy of the above Policy Addressing Fire Log (PDF).

 Reporting of Crimes and Emergencies